ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 A surface water store has been added to the model to represent wetlands and small, sub-grid scale water bodies.
-As a result, the wetland land unit has been removed.
+As a result, the wetland land unit has been removed as of CLM4.5.
 The state variables for surface water are the mass of water :math:`W_{sfc}`  (kg m\ :sup:`-2`) and temperature :math:`T_{h2osfc}`  (Chapter :numref:`rst_Soil and Snow Temperatures`).
 Surface water storage and outflow are